csmangum/latent_experience_modeling/grants/CIMC_Proposal.md

 This research directly supports CIMC's mission to advance **computational models of consciousness** and agent architectures with introspective capabilities.
 Specifically:

 - **Experience Modeling**: The model captures subjective experiential traces (perception, action, reward, state) in a structured form.
-- **Internal Simulation**: Through latent editing and interpolation, the agent explores "what could have been," mirroring human counterfactual cognition.
+- **Internal Simulation**: Through latent editing and interpolation, the agent explores "what could have been," mirroring human counterfactual cognition[^4].
-- **Narrative and Temporal Selfhood**: Hierarchical latent structure supports episodic memory and trajectory-level abstraction, enabling coherent internal timelines.
+- **Narrative and Temporal Selfhood**: Hierarchical latent structure supports episodic memory and trajectory-level abstraction, enabling coherent internal timelines[^5].
 - **Semantic Introspection**: Queryable latent memories enable agents to reason over their histories, assess meaning, and adapt plans accordingly.

 ---

 ## Research Objectives

-Build a computational substrate for memory and imagination grounded in latent space geometry, enabling:
+Build a computational substrate for memory and imagination grounded in latent space geometry[^6], enabling:

 - Semantic recall of multimodal experiences
 - Smooth interpolation between past events